nicholassm/disruptor-rs/README.md

  // as well.
 ```

+# Features

+- [x] Single Producer Single Consumer (SPSC).
+See roadmap for MPMC.
+- [x] Multi Producer Single Consumer (MPSC).
+- [x] Low-latency.
+- [x] Busy-spin wait strategies.
+- [x] Batch consumption of events.
+- [x] Thread affinity can be set for the event processor thread.

+# Design Choices

+Everything in the library is about low-latency and this heavily influences all choices made in this library.
+As an example, you cannot allocate an event and *move* that into the ringbuffer.
+Instead, events
+are allocated on startup to ensure they are co-located in memory to increase cache coherency.
+(However, you can still allocate a struct on the heap and move ownership to a field in the event on the Ringbuffer.
+As long as you realize that this can add latency, because the struct is allocated by one thread and dropped by another.
+Hence, there's synchronization happening in the allocator.)

 # Performance

 The SPSC Disruptor variant has been benchmarked and compared to Crossbeam.
 See the code in the `benches/spsc.rs` file.